 - If your child is older than four, it may seem too small for them.

 12. Power Wheels Jeep Wrangler

 This Jeep Wrangler has a flashy exterior and comes with Hot Wheels colors and graphics.
 The chrome detailing adds to the realistic experience, as do the sound effects.

-This is a great option for two children, the cab is roomy, and there’s plenty of storage space in the back.
+This is an excellent option for two children, the cab is roomy, and there’s plenty of storage space in the back.
 The 12V battery gives this car plenty of power, and it’s well-suited to even or rough terrains.
 This car can travel at 2.5 miles per hour or 5 miles per hour to suit your child’s needs.

-This unit is equipped with a power-brake system that brings the vehicle to a stop when the foot is off the accelerator.
+This unit is equipped with a power-brake system that stops the vehicle when the foot is off the accelerator.
 The wide-tread tires help create a stable base and prevent tipping while improving the car’s balance.